brownjm1968/nuctools/docs/manual.rst

 This open-source ``sammy`` program requires SCALE file to compile until the open-source version of AMPX is available.
 The ``sesh`` program can be obtained from `Jesses GitHub page <https://github.com/brownjm1968/sesh>`_. ``sesh`` is a stand-alone Fortran code and does not require any supporting software.
+SESH is now incorporated into SAMMY by Alec Golas.